nhanlon2/teaching-java/README.md

 Using factories to decouple client code from concrete instantiations is good practice and an example of Dependency Inversion.
 In practice we would more likely use a dependency injection framework such as Spring to do this, but classes should not be made into Spring beans just to achieve this.

 ##Concurrency
+Threads can context switch at any point, even in a synchronized block.
+However they will not give up the lock monitor unless they finish executing in the synchronized block or they call wait().
+A volatile variable establishes a wait before relationship with all threads that use it.
+However it does not ensure memory consistency cannot be corrupted by thread interference.
+Incrementing primitives using ++ is not atomic.
+Any changes to a variable made in a synchronized block are visible to all other threads and memory consistency is assured.
 ###Threading/Synchronized and Volatile.

 ###Performance and deadlock.